 Currently, roles and access rights are managed from both the Customer Support Portal (CSP) and the Traps management service interface.
-Beginning in April, these options will be moved to a central location on Cortex hub.
+Beginning in April, these options will be moved to a central location on the hub (formerly Cortex hub).
 This enhancement will simplify how administrators apply role-based access control for apps and services, and it will allow us to easily scale RBAC to future Cortex offerings.

 Additional technical documentation will be available when the feature is released, but please ensure that your Traps administrators are aware of this important change, as soon as possible.

 Once this feature is launched, service roles from the CSP and the roles from Traps management service will no longer be available, and the Permissions tab within Traps management service will be removed.
 Instead, administrators will go to the new hub Role Assignment page to perform role management.

 Furthermore, Traps management service offers the ability to assign granular roles (i.e., Traps specific roles) via the Traps management console.
 As part of this launch, those roles will move over and be made available via the hub.